 (h) Fire Protection.
 When required by the department, the Operations Plan must provide for fire protection in compliance with applicable state and local fire regulations.

-(i) Noise, dust and litter.
-When required by the department, the plan must provide for effective methods to reduce or avoid noise, dust, and litter, and to prevent tracking of mud or other materials off the facility;
+(i) Dust and litter.
+When required by the department, the plan must provide for effective methods to reduce or avoid dust, and litter, and to prevent tracking of mud or other materials off the facility;

 (j) Containers.
 When required by the department, the operations plan must describe how the facility will clean and manage all containers at the facility.

 (k) Vehicles.
-When required by the department, the Operations Plan must describe how all vehicles and devices operated by facility will be maintained and operated to prevent leaking, or spilling of feedstocks or finished compost while in transit.
+When required by the department, the Operations Plan must describe how all vehicles and devices operated by the facility will be maintained and operated to prevent leaking, or spilling of feedstocks or finished compost, biogas, digestate or other products or materials while in transit.

 (l) Truck Covers.
 When required by the department, the Operations Plan must describe how the facility will notify all incoming feedstock haulers that trucks must be covered or suitably cross-tied to prevent any load loss during shipment.

+(m) Tanks and piping.
+When required by the department, the Operations Plan for composting facilities using anaerobic digestion must describe how piping and tanks will be maintained and operated to prevent explosions, fire, leaks and spills.

 Stat.
 Auth.: ORS 459.045, 459A.025 & 468.020 Stats.
 Implemented: ORS 459.005, 459.015 & 459.205 Hist.: DEQ 6-2009, f. & cert. ef.
 9-14-09